 Admission to the ATP Program is highly competitive and not guaranteed simply upon satisfactory completion of all application and pre-requisite requirements.
 The CBU ATP Admissions Committee evaluates each applicant based on many factors.
 Applicants will be notified of the committee's decision in writing.
 Those who are offered admission will receive an admission packet and must respond in writing confirming acceptance of the admission offer and show evidence of completion of all Post Admission Requirements.
 Applicants who are not offered admission may re-apply the following year.
 Admission decisions may be appealed to the ATP Program Director within two weeks after official notification.

-A limited number of students are admitted to the CBU ATEP once a year for a June (summer semester) start.
+A limited number of students are admitted to the CBU ATP once a year for a June (summer semester) start.
 To be considered for admission all application materials must be received by January 15.
 After January 15 files are reviewed and interview invitations sent.
 Only complete applications are reviewed.
 Not all applicants are invited for an interview.
 Interviews are conducted the second week in February.

 To learn more about the program please join us at our next Information Session.

 Application requirements for the Athletic Training Program (ATP) are: